- A journey through the heart of Japan following in the footsteps of the Tokugawa Shogun and the Samurai during the Edo period (1603–1868).

 Day 8: Depart Narai

 Today is departure day.
 After your traditional Japanese breakfast, take the train to Nagano (host of the 1998 Winter Olympics) or travel to Tokyo.

-Please note: We have 1 place left for a female traveller on our trip departing 20 May 2019.
+Please note: We have only have 1 place left for a female traveller for our 20 May 2019 departure.